 The following is a discussion of the equations of the empirical model that relate most directly to the determination of inflation and unemployment.
 The procedure that I followed in the empirical work for the household sector was first to regress each of its main decision variables (four consumption variables and three labor supply variables) on the same set of variables.
-This set consisted of the hours constraint variable, and variables that were expected from the theoretical analysis to affect a household's unconstrained optimization problem.
+This set consisted of the hours constraint variable (Z_t above and ZJ_t in the following notation), a similar loan constraint variable, and variables that were expected from the theoretical analysis to affect a household's unconstrained optimization problem.
 The highly insignificant variables were then dropped from each equation, and each equation was reestimated on a smaller set.
 The variables in the original set were highly collinear, and there were generally a number of insignificant variables in the first estimate of each equation.